The best gifts for adults with cerebral palsy will add convenience to their everyday lives or help them become independent.

 - Universal cuffs attach to various household items such as pens, toothbrushes, and silverware to help individuals maintain a secure grasp of objects.

-MusicGlove can help adults with hemiplegia (motor impairments on one side of the body) or quadriplegia (motor impairments throughout the entire body but predominantly in the limbs) strengthen their hand functions.
+MusicGlove can help adults with hemiplegia (paralysis of one side of the body) or quadriplegia (motor impairments throughout the entire body but predominantly in the limbs) strengthen their hand functions.

-It combines music, gaming, and hand therapy to keep individuals with limited hand function engaged and practicing the repetitions they need to improve motor control.
+It combines music, gaming, and hand therapy to create the ultimate neurorehabilitation device that keeps individuals engaged and practicing the repetitions they need to improve.

-FitMi is a rehabilitation device that can help motivate adults with cerebral palsy to be more active and perform high-repetition movements.
+FitMi is a rehabilitation device that helps motivate adults with cerebral palsy to be more active and perform high-repetition movements.
 It involves tapping, moving, and squeezing sensorized pucks to challenges displayed on the screen.